mialkin/docs/databases/oltp-vs-olap.md

 OLAP is used to generate reports, charts, and graphs that help businesses make informed decisions.

+OLAP databases are optimized for heavy read, low write workloads which allows them to extract business intelligence information in a highly performant way.

 OLAP is part of the broader category of [↑ business intelligence](https://en.wikipedia.org/wiki/Business_intelligence).

 ## OLTP vs OLAP